Skip to content

 chisel

-In the shell, you can write Solidity code as if it was running within a function:
+In the shell, you can write Solidity code as if it were running within a function:

 bytes memory myData = abi.encode(100, true, "Develop on Moonbeam");